eleventy-eight/paul-george/README.md

 # Paul George

+**I fix slow, clunky websites and stop new builds turning into bloated disasters.**

-I've spent decades shipping and rescuing real-world sites, from old template stacks to modern React builds and the WordPress clunkers in between.
-I'm not here to drown you in jargon; I'm here to bridge the gap between design and engineering with clean code and a low tolerance for over-engineered nonsense.
+Decades of shipping and rescuing real sites, from template stacks to React builds and WordPress messes.
+I bridge the gap between design and engineering with clean code and little tolerance for over-engineered nonsense.

-Resourcefulness beats theory every day of the week.
-I lean on smart tools (including AI) and experience to move fast without trashing maintainability.
+Resourcefulness beats theory.
+I use smart tools (including AI) and experience to move fast without trashing maintainability.
 You're not paying for my struggle, you're paying for my judgment and a finished product that works.

-I’m open to:
+## 🟢 Open to Work

-- Remote frontend roles (UK‑based)
+- Remote frontend roles (UK-based)
-- Short, well‑defined freelance projects
+- Short, well-defined freelance projects
-- Consulting to sort out slow, fragile stacks and chaotic web delivery
+- Consulting to fix slow, fragile stacks and chaotic web delivery

 ## 🔧 Tech & tools